AckeeCZ/nodejs-cookbook/Code Quality.md

 Also mentioned in Best Practices section.
 Every single line of code is reviewed by another programmer before it's merged into public branch.

 ## Const, let
 We do not use _var_ anymore as it has unusual behaviour because of [Hoisting][2].
 Const is good to declare your variable "unrewritable", therefore you cant by accident remove it and it is also another message just in code saying "this variable is initialized here and nowhere else and we do know about it".
-(It supplies _final_ statement in Java)
+(It supplies _final_ statement in Java).

 The _let_ behaves (almost) same as if you use it in Java.
 There is _limited_ Hoisting used, but it does not affect program as much  as _var_ can.

+A good practice is to use const and let where it fits, just to let fellow programmers know, that this is and is not meant to be changed.

 ##